opendatalu/ftp-udata-harvester/README.md

 - odpDatasetId: ID of the dataset where the files will be uploaded
 - callRateNrCalls: this setting and the following are related to rate limiting.
 This is the max number of calls per period.
 By default 1.
 - callRateDuration: this setting defines the duration of the period for rate limiting in milliseconds.
 By default 1000ms.
-- sftpHost: host name of the sftp server
+- ftpHost: host name of the ftp server
-- sftpPort: port of the sftp server
+- ftpPort: port of the ftp server
-- sftpUser: login
+- ftpUser: login
-- sftpPass: password
+- ftpPass: password
-- sftpPath: absolute path to the folder to be synced
+- ftpPath: absolute path to the folder to be synced
-- sftpRegex: Optional.
+- ftpRegex: Optional.
 Define a regex to filter the filenames you want to be synced.
+- ftpProtocol: one of the supported protocols: sftp or ftps
 - mimeType: MIME type of the files which are synced.
+- recursive: should we synchronize all the files in all subfolders under ftpPath recursively?
+WARNING: if multiple files in subfolders have the same name, only one will be kept.
+- overwrite: should existing files on data.public.lu be updated?
+- debug: should we display debug information?

 ## Run